xkxx/mesh-ssh/README.md

-mesh-ssh
+mesh-ssh: Remote access and device tracking utility based on OpenSSH
 ========

-Remote access and device tracking utility
+Work In Progress.
+Detailed documentation will be available as the project stablizes.